1999 Hertsmere Borough Council election

 The 1999 Hertsmere Borough Council election took place on 6 May 1999 to elect members of Hertsmere Borough Council in Hertfordshire, England.
+This was on the same day as other local elections.

 The whole council was up for election with boundary changes since the last election in 1998.
 The Conservative party gained overall control of the council from the Labour party.